tirth2812/tirth2812/README.md

 ## 🧠 Summary

-Electrical and Electronics Engineer with hands-on experience in firmware design, hardware testing, and embedded system optimization.
-Proficient in C/C++, debugging, and structured test planning to deliver reliable microcontroller-based solutions.
-Currently serving as a Systems Engineer in the Northrop Grumman Collaboration Project (NGCP), where I coordinate across technical subteams to align system-level requirements for autonomous vehicle platforms, strengthening my skills in documentation, systems thinking, and cross-functional collaboration.
-Demonstrated ability to execute real-world solutions through projects such as a startup-funded smart vehicle system (₹73,000 SSIP Grant), multiple independently built embedded system projects, and creative leadership as the Design Lead for GTU’s official student chapter, where I produced consistent, high-impact digital content.
+Electrical and Electronics Engineer with hands-on experience as an Embedded Software Engineer, focused on firmware design, hardware testing, computer architecture, and system optimization.
+Experienced in C/C++ programming, debugging, and structured test planning to deliver reliable microcontroller-based solutions.
+Experienced in troubleshooting integrated hardware/software systems and collaborating with cross-functional teams to achieve project milestones.
+Experienced with STM32, Arduino, and Nuvoton microcontrollers, working with UART, I²C, SPI, EEPROM, sensors, and displays to build real-time embedded solutions.
+Accomplishments include leading a startup-funded smart vehicle project (₹73,000 SSIP Fund) and participating in hackathons with innovative embedded system designs.

 ---